 We are permitted, under specified conditions, to issue multiple classes of debt and one class of stock senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200% immediately after each such issuance.
 In addition, while any senior securities remain outstanding, we must make provisions to prohibit any distribution to our stockholders or the repurchase of such securities or shares unless we meet the applicable asset coverage ratios at the time of the distribution or repurchase.
 We may also borrow amounts up to 5% of the value of our total assets for temporary or emergency purposes without regard to asset coverage.
-For a discussion of the risks associated with leverage, see "Risk Factors - Risks Relating to Our Business and Structure - Regulations governing our operation as a business development company and RIC will affect our ability to raise, and the way in which we raise, additional capital or borrow for investment purposes, which may have a negative effect on our growth." and " - If we continue to borrow money, the potential for gain or loss on amounts invested in us will be magnified and may increase the risk of investing in us."
-For a discussion of an additional limitation on our ability to issue senior securities under the terms of our Series A Preferred Stock, see "Description of Our Securities - Capital Stock - Preferred Stock."
+For a discussion of the risks associated with leverage, see "Risk Factors - Risks Relating to Our Business and Structure - Regulations governing our operation as a business development company and RIC will affect our ability to raise, and the way in which we raise, additional capital or borrow for investment purposes, which may have a negative effect on our growth." and " - If we borrow money, the potential for gain or loss on amounts invested in us is magnified and may increase the risk of investing in us."
 See "Senior Securities" for a discussion of our outstanding senior securities.